 Yes, plugins like Yoast SEO and Rank Math suggest internal links based on content relevance.

-Hope you like the article on how many internal links per page for SEO growth.
+Hope you like the article on how many internal links per page SEO for growth and user experience.
 Please do share with your friends for better reach.